sujoyrc/hindustani_raga_dataset_processing/README.md

 ## Dataset Details

-The dataset consists of recordings by 11singers (5 Male,6 Female) performing 9 ragas.
+The dataset consists of recordings by 11 singers (5 Male, 6 Female) performing 9 ragas.
 Each singer has 2 alaps and 1 pakad recording per raga (with a few exceptions).